-GeneSyte™ prenatal genetic testing
+GeneSyte™ NIPT prenatal genetic screening

 Those early weeks and months of pregnancy can be exciting, but they can also be a time of apprehension and concern depending your journey to get to this point.
-There are a few milestone tests you’re probably going to be offered to check on the health of your baby and NIPS or non-invasive prenatal screening is one of them.
+There are a few milestone tests you’re probably going to be offered to check on the health of your baby and NIPS, NIPT or non-invasive prenatal screening is one of them.
 You might have heard it called a another name but, just so you know, that’s just one brand for NIPS and frankly, Genea’s GeneSyte™ is better.
 And let’s be honest, you really want the best with this test not just the one most people have heard of.
 It’s a bit like the fact we Google things now, not search them.

 The reassurance of knowing with GeneSyte™